-Current and future economic conditions could adversely affect the company's business and financial performance.
+Current and future economic conditions could materially adversely affect the company's business and financial performance.

 The company's operating results are impacted by the health of the North American, European, Asian and Latin American economies.
-The company's business and financial performance, including collection of its accounts receivable, may be adversely affected by current and future economic conditions that may cause a decline in business and consumer spending, a reduction in the availability of credit and decreased growth of its existing customers, resulting in customers electing to delay the replacement of aging equipment.
-Higher energy costs, rising interest rates, weakness in the residential construction, housing and home improvement markets, financial market volatility, inflation, recession, global hostilities and acts of terrorism may also adversely affect the company's business and financial performance.
+The company's business and financial performance, including collection of its accounts receivable, may be materially adversely affected by current and future economic conditions that may cause a decline in business and consumer spending, a reduction in the availability of credit and decreased growth of its existing customers, resulting in customers electing to delay the replacement of aging equipment.
+Higher energy costs, fluctuating interest rates, weakness in the residential construction, housing and home improvement markets, financial market volatility, inflation, recession, global hostilities and acts of terrorism have and may in the future also adversely affect the company's business and financial performance.
 Additionally, the company may experience difficulties in scaling its operations due to economic pressures in the U.S. and international markets.